neuralmagic/deepsparse/use-cases/nlp/sentiment-analysis.md

----
-title: "Deploy with DeepSparse"
-metaTitle: "Deploy Sentiment Analysis Models on CPUs with DeepSparse"
-metaDescription: "Deploy Sentiment Analysis Models on CPUs with DeepSparse"
-index: 2000
----

 # Deploying Sentiment Analysis Models with DeepSparse

 This page explains how to benchmark and deploy a sentiment analysis model with DeepSparse.